theforeman/safemode/README.markdown

 * Sven Fuchs - Maintainer
 * Peter Cooper
+* Ohad Levy
+* Matthias Viehweger

 This code and all of the Safemode library's code was initially written by Sven Fuchs to allow Haml to have a safe mode.
 It was then modified and re-structured by Peter Cooper and Sven Fuchs to extend the idea to generic Ruby eval situations.

+Thanks to Ohad Levy for gemifying it.